vast-data/terraform-provider-vastdata/docs/resources/view.md

 - `cluster` (String) Parent Cluster
 - `cluster_id` (Number) Parent Cluster ID
 - `create_dir` (Boolean) Creates the directory specified by the path
+- `default_retention_period` (String) Relevant if locking is enabled.
+Required if s3_locks_retention_mode is set to governance or compliance.
+Specifies a default retention period for objects in the bucket.
+If set, object versions that are placed in the bucket are automatically protected with the specified retention lock.
+Otherwise, by default, each object version has no automatic protection but can be configured with a retention period or legal hold.
+Specify as an integer followed by h for hours, d for days, m for months, or y for years.
+For example: 2d or 1y.
 - `directory` (Boolean) Create the directory if it does not exist
+- `files_retention_mode` (String) Applicable if locking is enabled.
+The retention mode for new files.
+For views enabled for NFSv3 or SMB, if locking is enabled, files_retention_mode must be set to GOVERNANCE or COMPLIANCE.
+If the view is enabled for S3 and not for NFSv3 or SMB, files_retention_mode can be set to NONE.
+If GOVERNANCE, locked files cannot be deleted or changed.
+The Retention settings can be shortened or extended by users with sufficient permissions.
+If COMPLIANCE, locked files cannot be deleted or changed.
+Retention settings can be extended, but not shortened, by users with sufficient permissions.
+If NONE (S3 only), the retention mode is not set for the view; it is set individually for each object.
+Allowed Values are [GOVERNANCE COMPLIANCE NONE]
+- `ignore_oos` (Boolean) Ignore oos
 - `is_remote` (Boolean)
+- `is_seamless` (Boolean) Supports seamless failover between replication peers by syncing file handles between the view and remote views on the replicated path on replication peers.
+This enables NFSv3 client users to retain the same mount point to the view in the event of a failover of the view path to a replication peer.
+This feature enables NFSv3 client users to retain the same mount point to the view in the event of a failover of the view path to a replication peer.
+Enabling this option may cause overhead and should only be enabled when the use case is relevant.
+To complete the configuration for seamless failover between any two peers, a seamless view must be created on each peer.
+- `locking` (Boolean) Write Once Read Many (WORM) locking enabled
 - `logical_capacity` (Number) Logical Capacity
+- `max_retention_period` (String) Applicable if locking is enabled.
+Sets a maximum retention period for files that are locked in the view.
+Files cannot be locked for longer than this period, whether they are locked manually (by setting the atime) or automatically, using auto-commit.
+Specify as an integer value followed by a letter for the unit (m - minutes, h - hours, d - days, y - years).
+Example: 2y (2 years).
+- `min_retention_period` (String) Applicable if locking is enabled.
+Sets a minimum retention period for files that are locked in the view.
+Files cannot be locked for less than this period, whether locked manually (by setting the atime) or automatically, using auto-commit.
+Specify as an integer value followed by a letter for the unit (h - hours, d - days, m - months, y - years).
+Example: 1d (1 day).
 - `name` (String) A uniq name given to the view
 - `nfs_interop_flags` (String) Indicates whether the view should support simultaneous access to NFS3/NFS4/SMB protocols.
 Allowed Values are [BOTH_NFS3_AND_NFS4_INTEROP_DISABLED ONLY_NFS3_INTEROP_ENABLED ONLY_NFS4_INTEROP_ENABLED BOTH_NFS3_AND_NFS4_INTEROP_ENABLED]
 - `physical_capacity` (Number) Physical Capacity